The rapid advancement of location-based technology has propelled Geomarketing to the frontline of marketing strategies.

 - B2B clients are less likely to be on their phones during office hours.

-As much as these limitations provide a real hindrance to marketing efforts, with further developments in the future it is just a matter of time before marketers crack the code to make geomarketing mainstream within the B2B sector.
+As much as these limitations provide a real hindrance to marketing efforts, with developments in the future it is just a matter of time before marketers crack the code to make geomarketing mainstream within the B2B sector.
+To know what's new in marketing in the coming year, visit Deck 7's blog on marketing trends for 2021.